lockwooddev/python-wowapi/docs/usage.rst

 All the endpoints of the Community API are implemented in this library.

-Every endpoint returns a resource object.
-Depending on the type of resource, the data attributes are set on the object based on the dataset.
+Every api method returns a resource object.
+The keys of the dataset are set as attributes on the resource.

 Example with an ItemResource::